devanshkv/fetch/README.md

         train.py --data_csv candidates.csv --model a --output_path ./

 This would train the model `a` and save the training log, and model weights in the output path.

-To generate the candidate h5 files containing DM-time and Frequency-time arrays, `candmaker.py` can be used.
-It can also be used to rebin the candidates on the fly.
-For example: Saving candidate h5s with their parameters in `cands.csv` to a directory `/my/canddidates/` and rebinning the time and frequency axis to 256 bins using decimation can be done by:

-        candmaker.py --frequency_size 256 --time_size 256 --cand_param_file cands.csv --plot --fout /my/candidates/

-A typical example of `cands.csv` file would be (here `boxcar_width` is in units of `int(log2(number of samples))`:

-        /path/to/filterbank/myfilterbank.fil,S/N,start_time,dm,boxcar_width,label